Buffalo Central Terminal: Former buildings

-Other buildings included a Pullman Company service building, an ice house and a coach shop, all of which were torn down in 1966 to lower property taxes.
+Other buildings included a Pullman Company service building, an ice house and a coach shop, all of which were demolished in 1966 to lower property taxes.

 The first building built as part of the project was a cogeneration power station that provided heat and electricity to the complex, even during construction.
 It contained three 28 ft coal boilers.
 The building's smokestack was dismantled in 1966 to save on taxes.
 The power plant itself lasted up until the mid-1980s, with its exact demise not known.